Food Processing Floor Coating in Somerville

 Food facilities have the most demanding floor requirements in any industry.

 Hot wash-downs on cold slabs create rapid temperature changes that crack standard epoxy.
 Urethane-cement systems flex with the slab and resist thermal cycling.
+In Somerville facilities where cold storage sits adjacent to heated production areas, the temperature differential across the slab can be severe, making flexible systems essential.

 Water must move to drains without pooling.
 We verify slope before coating and build cove transitions so water does not collect at wall-floor junctions.
+In older Somerville buildings that were converted to food production, the original slab may not have adequate slope, and we correct this during prep.

-Somerville food-processing floors
+food-processing floors

 Food-processing floors face the toughest combination of demands: thermal shock from hot wash-downs on cold slabs, aggressive chemical sanitizers, heavy rolling loads, and strict hygiene requirements.
 Standard epoxy cannot handle this.
 Urethane-cement systems are the industry standard because they flex with thermal cycling and resist the chemicals food facilities use daily.